PETERFEE/PETERFEE/README.md

 ---

-> *Built with ❤️ to connect AI, hardware, and blockchain in real-world solutions.*
+> *Built with ❤️ to connect Machine Learning and hardware in real-world solutions.*